junxit/us-congress-bills-109/metadata.md

 - 2006-07-10 — Mr. Radanovich moved to suspend the rules and pass the bill.
 - 2006-07-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 366 - 0 (Roll no. 359). (text: CR H4924)
 - 2006-07-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 366 - 0 (Roll no. 359).(text: CR H4924)
+- 2006-07-11 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2006-09-13 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2006-09-20 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+With written report No. 109-341.
+- 2006-09-20 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+With written report No. 109-341.
+- 2006-09-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 621.